Home Battery Dispatch under a Tiered Peak Power Tariff: Forecasting

 \subsection{Running example}

-\paragraph{Load forecasting.} We use the baseline-residual forecast describe above to predict the load.
-In the baseline component we model diurnal (24 hours), weekly, and seasonal (annual) periodicities, with $4$ harmonics each.
-Therefore, we choose periods
+\paragraph{Load forecasting.} We apply the baseline-residual method to load.
+The baseline captures diurnal (24h), weekly, and annual periodicities with 4 harmonics each, giving periods

-We fit these 25 parameters on historical hourly data spanning two years (2020-2021).
-Figure~\ref{f-load-baseline} shows a comparison of the load and the baseline prediction for one week in both January (top) and June (bottom) of 2022.
+We fit these 25 parameters on two years of hourly data (2020--2021).
+Figure~\ref{f-load-baseline} shows the baseline component against actual load for one week each in January and June 2022.

-In addition to the baseline, we fit an auto-regressive (AR) model to predict the residuals over the next $23$ hours, given the previous $24$.
-We fit the $23 \times 24$ matrix of model parameters $\Gamma$ using quantile regression with (weighted) ridge regularization on historical hourly data collected over the same two-year period (2020-2021).
-A comparison between a baseline forecast with and without auto-regressive residual component is shown in figure~\ref{f-load-forecast-comparison} for a test day in May 2022.
+For the residual component, we fit an AR model to predict residuals over the next 23 hours from the previous 24.
+The $23 \times 24$ parameter matrix $\Gamma$ is fit using quantile regression with $\ell_2$ regularization on the same training period.
+Figure~\ref{f-load-forecast-comparison} compares the baseline component alone to the full forecast (baseline + AR) for a test day in May 2022.

-\paragraph{Forecasting day-ahead prices.} We generate a baseline-residual forecast as before.
-This forecast is used to extend the window of known prices, that ranges between $12$ (at 12:00) to $35$ hours (at 13:00).
-Figure~\ref{f-price-baseline} shows a comparison of day-ahead prices and the baseline prediction for one week in both January (top) and June (bottom) of 2022.
-A comparison between a baseline forecast with and without auto-regressive residual component is shown in figure~\ref{f-price-forecast-comparison} for a test day in May 2022.
+\paragraph{Forecasting day-ahead prices.} We apply the same method to day-ahead prices.
+Since prices are announced at 13:00 for the next day, the known horizon varies from 12 to 35 hours depending on the time of day.
+Figure~\ref{f-price-baseline} shows the baseline component against actual prices for one week each in January and June 2022.
+Figure~\ref{f-price-forecast-comparison} compares the baseline component alone to the full forecast (baseline + AR) for a test day in May 2022.